 After publishing edit: I should mention that the gull that had been chasing the falcon landed on the water underneath of where I first saw the birds, there were a couple other gulls already on the water.
 I noticed something moving between two of the gulls and scoped it with my lens.
 I could see an Eared Grebe in distress, listing on its side with its legs out of the water and fluttering.
 I can’t be certain but it is possible that the Falcon had struck the grebe though I am not sure why the gulls were staying close to it.
 When the falcon left it did not fly to the grebe but flew west away from it.

 Later on in the morning I spotted one of the juvenile Red-tailed Hawks (Buteo jamaicensis) I’ve been photographing for over two months now.
 The immature Red-tailed was perched on some rocks above the road with its back towards me and it pretty much stayed in that position until it lifted off from the outcropping.
-Of course it lifted off facing away from me. (drat!)
+Of course it lifted off facing away from me.
 I have taken tons of those butt shots during my time photographing birds and they were deleted right away.
 This juvenile didn’t cooperate much yesterday but that is okay, I’ll likely have more opportunities with this bird and its siblings again.

 It wasn’t particularly “birdy” on the island but the sky was blue, the light was wonderful, the scenery spectacular and any day spent in the field is a true pleasure for me.

-Before leaving the island we stopped off at the area near the marina and saw this Western Meadowlark perched on a boulder near the water line, just a few weeks ago these boulders looked black with thousands & thousands of Brine Flies covering them but yesterday the true colors of the boulders were apparent as was the salt that has become encrusted on them from being so close to the hyper saline Great Salt Lake.
+At the area near the marina and saw this Western Meadowlark perched on a boulder near the water line, just a few weeks ago these boulders looked black with thousands & thousands of Brine Flies covering them but yesterday the true colors of the boulders were apparent as was the salt that has become encrusted on them from being so close to the hyper saline Great Salt Lake.